Fact-checked

 • increased risk of precancerous conditions of the mucous membrane and gastric oncology.

-Diagnostics of the duodenogastric reflux
+Diagnostics duodenogastric reflux

 Diagnosis of duodenogastric reflux involves a comprehensive gastroenterological examination, including tests: